nguyenduyan28/ViT-BeRT-cars-vqa/README.md

 ## Contributing
 Feel free to fork this repository, submit issues, or create pull requests to improve the model or dataset!

-## License
-[MIT License] - Feel free to modify this section based on your preference.

 ## Acknowledgments
 - Thanks to the Hugging Face community for the datasets and transformers library.